Leyuur/synchrojets-project/README.md

 # Synchrojets

-An B2B app created for @Synchrojets
+A B2B app created for @Synchrojets